-New Enterprise Allowance can provide money and support to help you start your own business if you’re getting certain benefits.
+New Enterprise Allowance can provide money and support to help you start or grow your own business if you’re getting certain benefits.

 You must be aged 18 or over, have a business idea and get one of the following benefits: